 |4.||Canon T7i||Y||stereo / mono||Y||-||mini||2.0||Y||Y||Y|

 |15.||Canon 600D||Y||mono / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the T6i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 500D does not provide wifi capability.

-Both the 500D and the T6i have been discontinued, but can regularly be found used on eBay.
+Both the 500D and the T6i have been discontinued, but can regularly be found used on ebay.
 The 500D was replaced by the Canon 550D, while the T6i was followed by the Canon T7i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 500D Manual (free pdf) or the online Canon T6i Manual.
+Further information on the features and operation of the 500D and T6i can be found, respectively, in the Canon 500D Manual (free pdf) or the online Canon T6i Manual.

 So how do things add up?
 Is the Canon 500D better than the Canon T6i or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 500D: